| |

 • Be Honest and Transparent: If you’re sharing your travel hacking experiences or tips online, be transparent about your methods and practices.
 Misleading others could lead to damage to your reputation and potential legal concerns.

 • Manufactured Spending Caution: Some travel hackers engage in “manufactured spending,” which involves artificially inflating spending to earn rewards.
-While not illegal, it can be a gray area and should be approached carefully.
+While it is not illegal, it can be a gray area and should be approached carefully.

 What is manufactured spending?